PeterBrain/AccountX-Backend/README.md

 ## Setup Guide

 ### Virtual environment
-Create a virtualenvironment for the submodule `backend` and activate it.
+Create a virtualenvironment and activate it.
 Supported and tested python versions are 3.8.0 and 3.7.3.

 If this app is used within a different project, it has to be ensured that the settings.py is set correctly.